 Depression doesn’t look just one way.
 There are many different types of depression and it can be experienced and expressed very differently depending on the person.
-There is something called persistent depressive disorder or dysthymia, which is a chronic low-grade depression experienced over a period of 2+ years as well as major depressive disorder (MDD), which is experienced episodically for a period of 2 weeks or more; you can experience one or both.
+There is something called persistent depressive disorder or dysthymia, which is a chronic low-grade depression experienced over a period of 2+ years as well as major depressive disorder (MDD), which is experienced episodically for a period of 2 weeks or more.
+You can experience one or both.
+In the event of both, it is sometimes called a double depression.
 There are also variations of MDD such as MDD with peripartum onset, or what is referred to as postpartum depression, and MDD with seasonal pattern, or what is commonly referred to simply as seasonal depression.
 This article will focus specifically on MDD.
 MDD is characterized by low mood or feeling sad nearly everyday most of the day, a lack of interest or pleasure in things most of the day, nearly everyday, weight loss or weight gain, insomnia or hypersomnia, fatigue, difficulty concentrating, feelings of worthlessness or excessive guilt, hopelessness, and sometimes thoughts of suicide.
 It can also be expressed as irritability and anger, particularly in men.
 MDD is not the same thing as being sad.
 Although it is common, MDD has the potential to be extremely debilitating, or even deadly.

 WAYS OF MANAGING DEPRESSION